-In their infancy multi-effects were shunned in the guitar world.
-They usually came in cheap plastic enclosures and the sounds, though there were a lot of options, were subpar at best.
+In their infancy, multi-effects were shunned in the guitar world.
+They usually came in cheap plastic enclosures and the sounds, though there were a lot of options, usually weren’t great.
 But the technology has come a long way since then.
 With companies like Fractal Audio and Kemper consistently pushing the boundaries of what multi-effects processors can do, other manufacturers have stepped up their game.

 Guitar multi-effects are a great way to add a host of new sounds to your setup, or to test drive effects before investing in dedicated pedals.
 Some of the options here include amp and cabinet modeling, but they all provide a wealth of effects options.
 These are some of the best guitar multi-effects available today.

 Best Overall Multi-Effect: Fractal Axe-FX III

 It’s well-built, sounds amazing, and is not cheap but the Axe FX has created an entirely new industry standard for what a guitar multi-effect processor can do.
 It has world-class processing and the best digital sounds you’ll find.
 The learning curve is steep, but there is no conceivable limit to what it can do.